NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Anointed Waterskin.md

 * * *

-**Effect** You drink the water within the waterskin, granting you the effects of [[Spells/Bless|Bless]].
+**Effect** You drink the water within the waterskin, granting you the effects of [[Bless|Bless]].
 As normal with the spell, you can increase the radius with a single action with the concentrate trait.

 * * *